18F/join.tts.gsa.gov/positions/login-security-secops-apr2023.md

 - Experience in assessing the robustness of cybersecurity practices for cloud-based Software as a Service (SaaS) solutions.
 - Experience developing operational procedures for cloud-based SaaS systems.
-- Participating in cybersecurity assessments of cloud-based SaaS systems.
+- Experience participating in cybersecurity assessments of cloud-based SaaS systems.

 ## How to Apply